• Home

 Here’s a list of things to do in the Blue Hill and Deer Isle area:

-- Blue Hill Co-Op Market – A lovely little market & prepared foods store that sources their ingredients locally, and is a great stop to pick up some sandwiches and snacks.
+β†’ Blue Hill Cop-Op Market – A lovely little market & prepared foods store that sources their ingredients locally, and is a great stop to pick up some sandwiches and snacks.

 How Many Days Do You Need To Drive From Portland To Acadia?

-If you’re driving from Portland to Acadia National Park, and want to make stops, I suggest you budget a minimum of 4 nights.
+If you’re driving from Portland to Acadia National Park, and want to make lots of stops, I suggest you budget a minimum of 4 nights, which includes time in Bar Harbor and Acadia.
 This will allow you to stop for a night on your way to Acadia, spend 2 nights in Bar Harbor/Acadia and then stop for another night on your drive back to Portland.
 I suggest you spend the night during the drive to and from Acadia because it will allow you to not feel rushed at each stop along the way.

 Suggested Itineraries For Breaking Up The Stops

-If you’d like to break up the stops during your drive from Portland to Acadia National Park, and do half on your way to Acadia, and half on your way back to Portland, these are the suggested routes to evenly break up your driving time.
+If you’d like to break up the stops during your coastal New England drive from Portland to Acadia National Park, and do half on your way to Acadia, and half on your way back to Portland, these are the suggested routes to evenly break up your driving time.

 Best Stops From Portland To Acadia National Park